MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-time-service-tech-ref.md

 > [!IMPORTANT]
 > Prior to Windows Server 2016, the W32Time service was not designed to meet time-sensitive application needs.
 However, updates to Windows Server 2016 now allow you to implement a solution for 1ms accuracy in your domain.
-See [Windows 2016 Accurate Time](accurate-time.md) and  [Support boundary to configure the Windows Time service for high-accuracy environments](https://go.microsoft.com/fwlink/?LinkID=179459) for more information.
+For more information about, see  [Windows 2016 Accurate Time](accurate-time.md) and [Support boundary to configure the Windows Time service for high-accuracy environments](support-boundary.md) for more information.

 ## Related topics
 [How the Windows Time Service Works](How-the-Windows-Time-Service-Works.md)